Joriwa/Junior-Computer-II/README.md

 # The Project

-For now the Junior Computer ][ has evolved in various stages and some additional hardware was developed for it.
+For now the Junior Computer ][ has evolved various stages and some additional hardware is developed for it.

 The computer it self has up to 128KB of memory.
 The IO-/Language card offers you a real time clock, additional parallel IO ports, an I2C interface, a parallel printer port, a connector for an ASCII keyboard and a Commodore Datasette drive, a 76489 sound chip, a SD-Card slot and the ability